Arden Street Oval

-Arden Street Oval (also known as North Melbourne Cricket Ground) is a sports oval in North Melbourne, Victoria.
-It is currently the training base of the North Melbourne Football Club, an Australian rules football club, and up to the end of the 1985 season it was used as the team's home ground for Victorian Football League (VFL) matches.
+Arden Street Oval (also known as North Melbourne Cricket Ground, North Melbourne Recreation Reserve, or Hotham Recreation Reserve) is an inner-suburban sporting facility and sports oval in North Melbourne, Victoria, Australia.
+It is currently the training base of the North Melbourne Football Club, an Australian rules football club.
+It has a long association with the club and league, which moved to the ground in 1882 and for 60 years between 1925 and the 1985 season it was used as the team's home ground for Victorian Football League (VFL) matches.